 Any course taken at CSUN must be re-taken at CSUN to replace (or forgive) the previous C-, D, F, IC or WU grade within the 16-unit maximum.
 Any course repeated at another college will be averaged into your cumulative GPA; your previous grade will not be forgiven.

 Enrolling in an individual course for the third time is generally not permitted.
-For exceptions, consult your academic advisor and complete the Third Repeat Approval Request (.pdf).
+For exceptions, consult your academic advisor and complete the Third Repeat Approval Request Web Form.

 - Contact your academic advisor.

-- Read the Undergraduate Policy on Repeating Courses (.pdf).
+- Read the University Catalog undergraduate policy on Repeating Courses.

-- Find out how to check your repeated courses and units with the guide View Withdrawals/Repeats - Undergraduate Students.
+- Learn how to check your repeated courses and units with the guide View Withdrawals/Repeats - Undergraduate Students.

 Students pursuing a graduate degree must maintain a minimum 3.0 (B) average in the formal program and the cumulative grade point average.
 No grade below a C can be counted in the formal program.
 Any grade of C- or below in the formal program must be repeated after an approved course repeat form has been filed.
 If the student does not receive a C or better on the second attempt, the student will be disqualified from the program.
 A maximum of 6 units in the formal program may be repeated at the graduate level.
 The repeat grade will appear on the transcript.
 Departments may have higher standards that take precedence over the university policy.